One-Pot Coconut Mung Bean Stew

 - 1 cup dried mung beans, soaked overnight

 - 1/4 cup chopped fresh cilantro

 - In a large pot, warm the oil over medium heat.
 Add the onion, garlic, carrots, ginger, jalapeño, salt, and cumin.
 Stir to combine and cook for about 5 minutes, until onion is soft.

 - To the pot, add the soaked mung beans (after straining them).
 Pour in the coconut milk and vegetable broth then bring to a boil.
-Cook for 15-20 minutes, until mung beans are softened.
+Reduce heat to a low boil and cook for 15-20 minutes, until mung beans are softened.
 Squeeze lime juice over top.
 Serve warm with cilantro and/or rice and enjoy!